 Life insurance is designed to protect your loved ones financially if you pass away while you’re covered.
 You can choose the length of your term, the level of cover and the size of your sum insured.
 Your premiums are then calculated based on your policy type as well as your age, medical records, lifestyle and location.

-A life insurance policy will pay out a lump sum if you pass away during the term of your policy, however there are exceptions.
+A life insurance policy will typically pay out a lump sum if you pass away during the term of your policy, however there are exceptions.
 Some insurers may not cover you if you die from a pre-existing medical condition, or if you die partaking in a dangerous activity or by suicide.
 Make sure you’re aware of what you’re covered for and what not before taking out a life insurance policy.

 While most people won’t start to think about getting life insurance until they’re older, or after a life changing moment such as having a child or taking out a mortgage, you could benefit from taking out a policy even earlier.
 As premiums tend to go up the older you get, securing a life insurance policy while you’re still young could result in cheaper monthly payments.
 This is because young people are generally healthier and less likely to die than older people and are therefore less of a risk to your insurance provider.

 If you have a pre-existing medical condition you will probably find it trickier to find a cheap life insurance policy.
-Some insurance providers may refuse to offer you cover for certain conditions, although most will be able to offer you some kind of life insurance although your premiums are likely to be more expensive.
+Some insurance providers may refuse to offer you cover altogether for certain conditions.
+While most will be able to offer you some kind of life insurance although your premiums are likely to be more expensive.
 In order to find the best deal, you can get advice from an insurance broker who will help you find a provider who can give you the best life insurance policy available.
 While it might be tempting to hide any pre-existing medical conditions in order to get cheaper premiums, doing so could invalidate your policy when it comes to making a claim.

 If you miss a payment on your life insurance, your policy could be terminated with no payout and no refund.
 However, there are ways around this.
 Most providers will allow you to add a waiver of premium as an additional level of cover, which means you’ll still be covered if you can’t pay your premiums due to not being able to work because of illness or injury.
-You can also add critical illness cover, which will pay out a lump sum if a pre-agreed medical condition or injury prevents you from working.
+You can also add critical illness cover, which will pay out a lump sum if a medical condition or injury prevents you from working.